ja-hin/bbg-website/replit.md

-# Xtracover BBG Application
+# XtraCover BBG Application

 ## Overview

-This is a full-stack web application for Xtracover's BuyBack Guarantee (BBG) system.
+This is a full-stack web application for XtraCover's BuyBack Guarantee (BBG) system.
 It enables distributors (referred to as "referral partners") to register and earn commissions, customers to register their devices for BBG protection, and users to claim their buyback guarantees.
 The project aims to streamline the BBG process, enhance user experience with real-time feedback, and provide robust administrative tools for managing partners, customers, claims, and communications.

 ## User Preferences